MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 1. A dialog will prompt you to restart the server.
 Select **Yes**.

-## Create VPN Windows 10+ Client
+## Create VPN Windows client

-1. Install Windows 10+ on the machine that will be your VPN client.
+1. Install Windows 10 or later on the machine that will be your VPN client.

 1. Join the VPN client to your domain.
 For information on how to join a computer to a domain, see [To join a computer to a domain](/windows-server/identity/ad-fs/deployment/join-a-computer-to-a-domain#to-join-a-server-to-a-domain).